 Manufacturing, Agribusiness and Logistics Division

-The mission of the Manufacturing, Agribusiness and Logistics Division is to benefit the state of Texas by maintaining the security of offenders while managing the agency’s agribusiness, land and mineral operations, warehousing operations, fleet and freight transportation services, and providing customers with quality manufactured products and services.
-The division provides incarcerated offenders with post-release employment readiness to increase their reentry success.
+The mission of the Manufacturing, Agribusiness and Logistics Division is to benefit the state of Texas by maintaining the security of inmates while managing the agency’s agribusiness, land and mineral operations, warehousing operations, fleet and freight transportation services, and providing customers with quality manufactured products and services.
+The division provides incarcerated inmates with post-release employment readiness to increase their reentry success.